sugata98/kobo-library/README.md

 - **CORS errors**: Backend already has CORS enabled for all origins (update in production if needed)
 - **Login not working**: Verify `AUTH_USERNAME`, `AUTH_PASSWORD`, and `JWT_SECRET_KEY` are set correctly
 - **Session expires too quickly**: Increase `JWT_ACCESS_TOKEN_EXPIRE_MINUTES` (default: 30 days)
+- **New highlights not showing**: Restart backend to re-sync from B2, then refresh browser
+- **Offline content outdated**: Clear browser cache or reinstall PWA to fetch fresh data